matthiaszimmermann/golem-python/src/sdk/README.md

 ) -> SelectResult:
     """
     Fetch entities by annotation fields and metadata elements like $entity_key, $owner, etc.
-    Query annotations and other fields.
+    The query argument specifies which entries to return.
-    Query language is a subset of SQL
+    A subset of the SQL WHERE clause regarding annotations and metadata attributes is supported.
     Optionally specify which entity fields to retrieve.
     The default populates all available fields.
     Available fields are "data", "annotations", and "metadata".